1) Where do my dues go? What do you do with the money?

 12) Why do we have to pay to volunteer?

-Joining and becoming a member is about investing in the works of this organization, access to classes, and impacting how the organization is run and managed.
+Joining and becoming a member is about investing in professional development, training, the works of this organization, and impacting how the organization is run and managed.
 By utilizing members to perform our services we can provide a more consistent and professional experience for the parties we help.
-The safety of our teams is also much easier to manage.
+The safety of our teams and the parties we help is also much easier to manage.

 13) What do I need for Recovery Equipment?